IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/new-environment-authoring.md

 **Detailed Instructions**

+Follow these steps for any new Environment entries you need to create.
+For existing entries, they will continue to work as-is.
+Recreating existing entries is optional, but is recommended.

 1. When Editing your Collection, you click "Add an Environment".
 2. Provide an Environment Title and Infrastructure.
 3. Add your Description.